-“The perfectly combined voices of James Combs and Erin Hawkins is the stuff legends are made of … an incredible addition to any Americana library.”
-Indie Voice
+“The perfectly combined voices of James Combs and Erin Hawkins is the stuff legends are made of.
+An incredible addition to any Americana library.”
+No Depression

 Our debut album “Find Yourself In Los Angeles”, produced by John Would (Fiona Apple) and Nik Freitas (Maria Taylor), is a song cycle detailing snapshots of a relationship that gets broken and sets off a move to Los Angeles - endless, dusty, washed out, beautiful LA - where you go to start all over again.
 The title track snaps an image of life on arrival: